John Richard Reid: Post playing-career

 Post retirement, in 1969, Reid played in what is thought to be the first cricket match at the South Pole, with the striped barber's-type pole with a silver reflecting glass ball on top representing the actual Pole acting as the wicket.
 The match ended when Reid hit a six and the ball was unable to be found in the snow of the outfield.
 It has been noted that every shot he played, no matter where he hit it, travelled north.

+Reid was a mentor for many younger players after he retired, in particular Bevan Congdon and Richard Collinge.
 He served New Zealand Cricket as a national selector from 1975 to 1978.
 In 1981, he moved to South Africa to be a coach.
 He had earlier noted that the sporting boycott of South Africa during its apartheid era was 'ill-conceived'.

 He served as an International Cricket Council (ICC) match referee from 1993 through 2002, serving 50 Tests and 98 One Day International matches.
 As a match referee he was known for his tough actions.
 He had suspended Pakistan fast bowler, Waqar Younis, and had fined Azhar Mahmood for ball tampering.
 He had also acted on complaints on fast bowler Shoaib Akhtar's bowling action.

 In 2003, he was appointed as the president of New Zealand Cricket.
 On the death of Trevor Barber on 7 August 2015, Reid became the oldest surviving New Zealand Test cricketer.

 Reid was also involved in popularising squash in New Zealand.
 He set up the John Reid Squash centre in Wellington, which was subsequently sold off to the New Zealand Squash Rackets Association.